 Even better they are on the healthy side because they are baked and not fried.
 They make a perfect meal, especially in the fall to incorporate the cranberry flavor.
 The flavor is smoky from the barbecue sauce and slightly tart from the cranberry.

 I make these every year when my family sits down to watch the Daytona 500.
 They are always a hit and I seem to make more each year.
-In addition to these wings other favorite recipes include Polynesian chicken wings and raspberry glazed chicken wings.
+In addition to these wings, other favorite recipes include Polynesian chicken wings, raspberry-glazed chicken wings, and mango-habanero wings.

 Cranberry BBQ Chicken Wings